sysfce2/aurutils/doc/aurchain.md

 ## Description

-aurchain takes package names and then solves and orders the dependencies for those packages using the AUR RCP interface.
+aurchain takes package names and then solves and orders the dependencies for those packages using the AUR RPC interface.

 ## Authors